HenestrosaDev/audiotext/README.md

 You just have to click on the `Transcribe from microphone` button and say whatever you want to be transcribed.
 Please keep in mind that your Operating System needs to recognize an input source.
 Otherwise, an error will be shown in the textbox indicating that no microphone was detected.

 It's also worth noting that you have 3 seconds to speak from the moment you click the button to the timeout.
-In case that no input was received, you'll see an error in the screen notifying it.
+In case that no input was received, you'll see an error in the text box notifying it.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ### Save transcription